 Make a Paper Sphere!
 Fun party decorations or beautiful home decor.
-Choose your paper and colors to customize to any theme or event.
+An easy DIY craft tutorial idea perfect for any theme or event.

 Have you seen these Paper Spheres?
 I saw one at a woman’s show and thought it was absolutely amazing.
-It was made out of plastic not paper and was real lamp – how cool its that?!
+It was made out of plastic, not paper and was real lamp – how cool is that?!
 But the price tag was a little steep at $100 and decided I could easily make my own… right?

 While searching Pinterest for a project tutorial, I found this one and became super excited to get started.